Text Us to Get Started!

 There are numerous common uses for a cease and desist letter.
 Because a letter is a formal request that a party stop any offending behavior, they are versatile.
 Individuals frequently use a letter to stop debt collectors after receiving a debt collection letter.

-They are also utilized by an intellectual property lawyer to stop ongoing copyright infringement or trademark infringement.
+An intellectual property lawyer utilizes these letters to halt ongoing copyright infringement or trademark infringement.

 Because a cease and desist letter is adaptable, there are multiple different processes.
-A letter can be sent to signal to another party that you intend to pursue legal action.
+You can send a letter to signal to another party your intention to pursue legal action.

 They can also take the form of a demand letter, telling the other party to cease their infringement.
 A threatening letter like this asserts your legal rights and signals that you will pursue further action if necessary.

-- Non-Disclosure (NDA) – notify a party that they have breached an NDA and must stop to avoid a lawsuit.
+Non-Disclosure (NDA) notifies a party that they have breached an NDA and must stop to avoid a lawsuit.

-- Response – allow the recipient of a cease and desist letter to answer allegations and communicate their intent to stop.
+Response allows the recipient of a cease and desist letter to answer allegations and communicate their intent to stop.

-- Trademark Infringement (logo, name, etc.) – provide notice that the party must stop infringing your trademarked logo or name.
+Trademark Infringement (logo, name, etc.) provides notice that the party must stop infringing your trademarked logo or name.

-- Patent Infringement (utility or design) – provide notice to a party that they must stop infringing on your patented material or idea.
+Patent Infringement (utility or design) provides notice to a party that they must stop infringing on your patented material or idea.

 HOW DO CEASE AND DESIST LETTERS WORK?